 Use of carisoprodol can be habit-forming.
 Prescriptions last on average between two and three weeks.
 Patients who develop a dependence often continue use after the original injury has healed.
 This extended use leads to the development of a tolerance in the patient’s system toward the drug.
 The increasing tolerance means that patient must take higher doses of the drug for the same effect.
 Successfully quitting the drug often requires participation in a carisoprodol addiction treatment program.

-To find a treatment program located at a private facility in your area, call 1-800-928-9139 or click the link.
+To find a treatment program located at a private facility in your area, call 1-888-287-0471 Who Answers? or click the link.
 The potential for carisoprodol abuse has caused the drug to be declared a controlled substance in 18 states.
 A 2009 survey on drug use reports that 2.9 million people in the U.S. will use carisoprodol recreationally at least once.
 Due to this heavy usage, the Drug Enforcement Agency has placed the drug on its list of drugs of concern, for consideration of federal control.
 Long-term or high dosage use of carisoprodol has a visible effect on the user that can alert those close to him or her of the carisoprodol abuse.
 These signs can include:

 - Loss of coordination